 “What can you do?
 Help your home grow older with you by investing in some renovation changes.
 Along with making your life easier, these changes will add resale value to your house and give you a renewed joy of living in your home.”

 A contractor and builder for 25 years before starting his nationally syndicated radio show, Zeman knows the best ways to update a home using both common sense and universal design ideas.
 “Research shows that more than 100 million people the Baby Boomers will be 50 years or older by 2010,” says Zeman.
-“Now is the time to plan for your future.
-Think of it as both you and your house aging together.
-You both can benefit from changes that will make life easier in the future.”

 According to Zeman, there are 10 extremely positive home improvement projects that can make life in your current home more enjoyable as the years go by, and pay big dividends when selling the home in the future.